mpxv-lineages/lineage-designation/README.md

-# Monkeypod virus phylogenetic lineage designation
+# Monkeypox virus phylogenetic lineage designation

 This repository has information, updates, and details about monkeypox virus lineage designations